Main Content

 About the project

-Among the proposed activities, Conéctate-A+ will foster a collaborative exchange between the CLOC partners in the Andes+ region, as well as coordinate and set up an online platform to facilitate this collaboration and provide a service point for knowledge management and collaboration between institutions in Switzerland and the Andes+ region.
-The platform will also fulfil a broader function as a broker for the ‘network of networks’ and node for research and collaboration on sustainable development in the Andes+ region.
-Other activities to be offered through Conéctate-A+ to the local research communities, will include capacity-building and ‘training for trainers’ programs, small grants program for synthesis workshops and research collaborations, and other events.
+Among its proposed activities, Conéctate A+ will foster collaborative exchange among the CLOC partners in the Tropical Andes and Central America region and Switzerland via an online platform.
+The platform will also fulfil a broader function as a broker for the ‘network of networks’ and node for research and collaboration on ecosystems, climate change, and health in the Tropical Andes and Central America region.
+Other activities to be offered through Conéctate A+ to the local research communities will include capacity-building and ‘training for trainers’ programs, a small grants program for synthesis workshops and research collaborations, and other events.

 More information: Website